 We invite participants in this conference to present papers on rituals and their historiography and encourage a focus on Jewish and other rituals in pluralistic contexts.
 We especially seek to understand how both normative and descriptive methods have reflected upon ritual - including space (virtual/cyber and real), sound and gender - in religious, secular and geographical contexts in cross cultural, comparative and historical perspective.
 Which rituals were chosen for study and how were they understood; and which rituals were criticized or contested by whom in academic and normative, religious and non-religious contexts.
 How do studies of rituals of one religion accord with or differ from the study of the rituals of other religions?
-Has ritual study led to the transformation of rituals or vice versa?
+Has ritual study led to the transformation of rituals?
+Did and do new understandings of "religion" exert any influence on the notion of rituals or vice versa?
 What are the repercussions of these new understandings for the study and interpretation of Judaism and Jewish ritual or of Christianity, Islam, Buddhism, Hinduism and their rituals?

-Proposals: We invite proposals for papers and panel sessions

-Deadline for submissions: June 15, 2018
+Proposals: We invite proposals for papers and panel sessions Deadline for submissions: June 30, 2018 and purpose (max.
+500 words), the titles of the papers and the names, affiliations and full contact details of the speakers.